Sodiq-Genius/sodiq.github.io/index.md

 ## Basic Vulnerability Management

 This **Vulnerability Management Project** leverages **Tenable Nessus** to proactively identify and mitigate security risks on my MacBook Pro, ensuring a robust and well-defended system.
-Through targeted scans, the project uncovers potential vulnerabilities, ranging from outdated software and misconfigurations to missing patches — providing a clear roadmap for remediation.
-Each finding is assessed by severity, with solutions implemented through timely updates, configuration adjustments, and security best practices.
-By conducting regular scans and tracking improvements, this project reinforces a proactive approach to cybersecurity hygiene and continuous monitoring, sharpening key vulnerability management skills while maintaining a resilient and secure system.
+Through targeted scans, the project **uncovers potential vulnerabilities**, ranging from **outdated software and misconfigurations to missing patches** — providing a clear roadmap for remediation.
+Each finding is assessed by severity, with **solutions implemented through timely updates, configuration adjustments, and security best practices**.
+By conducting regular scans and tracking improvements, this project reinforces a **proactive approach to cybersecurity hygiene and continuous monitoring**, sharpening key vulnerability management skills while maintaining a resilient and secure system.

 Click [here](https://sodiq-genius.github.io/nessus.github.io/) to view this project
 ![26](26.png)